 Lorry routes through Pakistan bring in around 40 per cent of supplies for Nato forces in Afghanistan, according to the US Transportation Command.

 Of the remainder, another 40 per cent comes through Afghanistan’s neighbours in the north and 20 per cent by air.

-Pakistan’s relations with Nato were strained before the incident due to the intensifying drone attacks in the northwestern tribal regions.
+Pakistan’s relations with Nato are already strained over the intensifying drone attacks in the border regions.